-- 1. To receive and, if thought fit, to accept the Audited Accounts and the Report of the Directors for the year ended 31 March 2020 - 2.
-To re-elect Dr David Holbrook as a Director of the Company - 3.
-To re-elect Sir Martin Smith as a Director of the Company - 4.
-To re-elect Mrs Sarah Bates as a Director of the Company - 5.
-To re-elect Mr Humphrey van der Klugt as a Director of the Company - 6.
-To re-elect Mr Doug McCutcheon as a Director of the Company - 7.
-To re-elect Mr Sven Borho as a Director of the Company - 8.
-To elect Dr Bina Rawal as a Director of the Company - 9.
-To re-appoint PricewaterhouseCoopers LLP as the Company's Auditors and to authorise the Audit Committee to determine their remuneration - 10.
-To approve the Directors' Remuneration Report for the year ended 31 March 2020 - 11.
-To approve the Directors' Remuneration Policy
+- 1. To receive and, if thought fit, to accept the Audited Accounts and the Report of the Directors for the year ended 31 March 2021 - 2.
+To approve the payment of a final dividend of 15.5p per ordinary share for the year ended 31 March 2021 - 3.
+To approve the Company's dividend policy, as set out on page 27 of the Annual Report for the year ended 31 March 2021 - 4.
+To re-elect Sir Martin Smith as a Director of the Company - 5.
+To re-elect Mrs Sarah Bates as a Director of the Company - 6.
+To re-elect Mr Humphrey van der Klugt as a Director of the Company - 7.
+To re-elect Mr Doug McCutcheon as a Director of the Company - 8.
+To re-elect Mr Sven Borho as a Director of the Company - 9.
+To re-elect Dr Bina Rawal as a Director of the Company - 10.
+To re-appoint PricewaterhouseCoopers LLP as the Company's Auditors and to authorise the Audit Committee to determine their remuneration - 11.
+To approve the Directors' Remuneration Report for the year ended 31 March 2021